 • Coaching is allowed between rounds only and spectators are not allowed to coach during play.

 Play is at Tempe's Kiwanis Park Tennis Center, 6111 S. All-America Way, 85253 and satellite locations.
-Do not contact Kiwanis regarding these tournaments.

 Registration deadline is always 9pm on the Monday prior to the tournament.